 - Hasty removal of Liquid Nails can cause damage to drywall, so work carefully.

 If you attempt to remove dried Liquid Nails from drywall with brute-force measures, such as intense scraping, you increase the chance of damaging your drywall.
-Before you attack the problem with a scraper, try some other methods.
+Certain solutions, like acetone, can also discolor certain surfaces.
+Before you attack the problem with a scraper or the wrong product, try some other methods.

 The 5 Best Ways to Remove Liquid Nails from Drywall